a little about Tatyana Foltz, LCSW

 Pronouns: They/ She

 Additional identities I hold are: currently housed, Russian-American white queer femme who is fat ranging from small to large fat, a survivor of trauma, and chronically ill.
 Raised in New Jersey in a multi-faith, working-class family with union members.
 English was spoken at my parents' home; Russian, English, and German spoken at my grandparents' home.
-Educated in public schools for primary education, then state university and the private graduate program at Howard.
+Educated in public schools for primary education, then state university and the private HBCU graduate program.
 I manage a learning disability, also mental and physical chronic illnesses.

 If you feel like this may match some of your experiences I would be happy to talk to you.